Feel the rhyme!

 - Extreme Doormat: Junior starts off as one until Yul verbally pounds him into standing up for himself with his, "I see pride!" pep talk.

 - The first Training Montage, unsurprisingly, is mainly one of these.

-- A variation occurs when they're trying to find someone to sponsor their team, which leads to a montage of various company representatives all laughing at them.
+- A variation occurs when Derice is trying to find someone to sponsor the team, which leads to a montage of various company representatives all laughing at him.